 At AWS, we build our product roadmap based upon feedback from our customers.
 The following three new features have all come about because customers have asked us to solve specific issues they have face when building and operating sophisticated container-based applications.

-Managed Node Groups for Amazon EKS
+Managed Node Groups for Amazon Elastic Kubernetes Service (Amazon EKS)

 Our customers have told us that they want to focus on building innovative solutions for their customers, and focus less on the heavy lifting of managing Kubernetes infrastructure.

-You can provision managed nodes today when you create a new Amazon EKS cluster.
-There is no additional cost to use Amazon EKS managed node groups, you only pay for the Amazon EKS cluster and AWS resources they provision.
+You can provision managed nodes today when you create a new EKS cluster.
+There is no additional cost to use EKS managed node groups, you only pay for the EKS cluster and AWS resources they provision.
 To find out more check out this blog: Extending the EKS API: Managed Node Groups.

 Managing your container Logs with AWS FireLens

 Customers building container-based applications told us that they wanted more flexibility when it came to logging; however, they didn’t wish to to install, configure, or troubleshoot logging agents.

 AWS FireLens, gives you this flexibility as you can now forward container logs to storage and analytics tools by configuring your task definition in Amazon Elastic Container Service (Amazon ECS) or AWS Fargate.

 This means that developers have their containers send logs to Stdout and then FireLens picks up these logs and forwards them to the destination that has been configured.